 In our regular gaming nights and tournaments, we were using fan made point comps.
 We began with the Stat Damage Keyword (SDK) comp system.
 We switched to the Project Points Cost (PPC) comp system when SDK was discontinued.
 That was mainly due to its similarity and the fact that PPC supported Battlescribe.
 Things were going quite well, we were having fun, and the game appeared to be quite balanced.

 During this year the releases were rapid fire, beginning of course with the “not-space-marines-we-promise” Stormcast Eternals.
 At the beginning I will say that the Battletomes seemed kind of uninteresting to me.
 I know that they had to establish the fluff for the new realms and lay out a blueprint for the way forward.
-I just didn’t want to pay $60 (Canadian) a book for it.
+I just didn’t want to pay for each book for it.
 Especially when I could get the Warscrolls free and the formation rules with a quick Google search.
 Even though some players really enjoyed them, the Battleplans and fluff alone just didn’t warrant it for me.

 This changed with the Sylvaneth release.
 For those that haven’t seen this book, it took the Battletomes in a new direction that really made it worthwhile to pick them up.
 Not only did you get the fluff and Battleplans, but you also now had an expanded formation structure, a new spell lore, command abilities and magic items.
 It was very much like getting back the army books of 8th edition, which I for one really enjoyed.
 I’m quite excited for what lies ahead for Battletomes and will be definitely picking up more.